 Leadership is a quality that every organization needs.
-A good leader can drive its employees toward achieving the goal that the company has set for itself.
-He/she needs to motivate its employees by leading with example and helping them through the journey to attain the goals set.
+A good leader can drive their employees toward achieving the goal that the company has set for itself.
+They need to motivate their employees by leading with example and helping them through the journey to attain the goals set.
 Similarly, data-driven leadership is crucial when the goal of a company is to develop data literacy.

 Role of leadership in developing Data Literacy

 If an organization is pushing to develop data literacy, it is safe to assume many of its employees would be reluctant to make the change, also called data skeptics.
 Some would be enthusiastic about it but might fail to understand what needs to be done.
 Others, however, might understand and be able to read and interpret data.